johnroworld/bayc-event-listener/README.md

     ```
     INFURA_API_KEY = 'your_api_key'
     ```
-    **Note: You can use the one in the settings.
+    **Note: You can use the one in the settings and skip this step.
 If there are any permission issues, just reach out to me, and I will grant the necessary permissions.**

 4. Run migrations:
     ```